Exlll/ConfigLib/README.md

 The fields or components of a configuration can be annotated with the `@Comment` annotation.
 This annotation takes an array of strings.
 Each of these strings is written onto a new line as a comment.
 Empty strings are written as newlines.

+If a configuration type _C_ that defines comments is used (as a field or component) within another configuration type, the comments of _C_ are written with the proper indentation.
+However, if instances of _C_ are stored inside a collection, their comments are not printed when the collection is written.

 Serializing the following configuration as YAML ...